chainofflowers/tribes/README.md

 2. _groupname_ is the name of the group (z.b. de.mahl.zeit) , to keep easy  "find all files for a group"
 3. _SERIAL_ is a unique identifier of the message, by group.
 4. _ID_ is a unique identifier of the message, to avoid duplicates.
+5. _TIMESTAMP_ is time of submission in format: YYMMDDHHMM
-5. One file, one message.
+6. One file, one message.

 Peers will be saved in